lidofinance/lido-improvement-proposals/LIPS/lip-28.md

 ### Burn external shares

-The mentioned before "external accounting contract" can also burn a specified amount of stETH shares from its own balance.
-This operation represents a redemption of externally backed ether from the system’s perspective, decreasing the stored `externalShares` value by the corresponding ether amount.
+The "external accounting contract" can also burn a specified amount of stETH shares from its own balance to unlock the corresponding ether amount from the external accounting contract, decreasing the stored `externalShares`, i.e., denoting:

-For burning:

-- $\Delta S_{\text{ext, burn}}$ is the number of external shares to burn is:
+- $\Delta S_{\text{ext, burn}}$ as the number of external shares to burn:

 ```math
 \Delta S_{\text{ext, burn}} = \frac{\Delta ETH_{\text{ext, burn}}}{ \text{shareRate}}.